tristanlatr/WPWatcher/README.md

 ```

 #### Save API Token in a file
-You can store the API Token in a different file and not have to supply it via the wpscan CLI argument in the WPWatcher config file.
+You can store the API Token in the WPScan default config file at `~/.wpscan/scan.yml` and not supply it via the wpscan CLI argument in the WPWatcher config file.
+See [WPSacn readme](https://github.com/wpscanteam/wpscan#save-api-token-in-a-file).
-Create the `~/.wpscan/scan.yml` file containing the below:

-    cli_options:
-      api_token: YOUR_API_TOKEN

 ### Basic usage with mail report